 This brand launched with one mission – to create the world’s first zero-waste bra.
 The bra was so good for the environment that you could put it into your compost when you were finished with it.
 But that’s not what this is about.
-The Very Good Bra company has moved onto making zero-waste sleepwear for a very good sleep.
+The Very Good Bra company has moved onto making sleepwear for a very good sleep.
 The collection includes tops, nighties, shorts and pants, for men and women.
 It’s all made from 100% organic cotton.
-Find out more and pre-order your pieces here.
+Find out more and shop here.

 In case you couldn’t tell from the name, this brand knows its way around the bedroom.
 Bed Threads uses its signature 100% French Flax Linen fabric for its sleepwear range (100% appropriate for out-of-home wear as well) and boasts a well as a gorgeous line up of cashmere clothing as well.
 The brand says it’s 100% carbon neutral and proudly plastic free.
 The garments are assembled in China where the brand says they pay above minimum wage and ensure ethical working conditions for their makers.